 Lungs: Respiratory System

-One of the most affected system of the body is the respiratory system.
+One of the most affected systems of the body is the respiratory system.
 Our body is made to function in a manner wherein we breathe in oxygen and release out carbon dioxide.

-However, when we are breathing in an environment where particles of size lesser than 2.5 micrometers are inhaled inside the lungs, causing a damage to one of the most important organ of the body.
+However, when we are breathing in an environment where particles of size lesser than 2.5 micrometers are inhaled inside the lungs, causing damage to one of the most important organs of the body.
 Thereafter, these particles are transported to the entire body through blood.

 Brain: Nervous System

-The harmful pollutants when enter the nervous system, made up of the brain, nerves and the spinal cord have shown systems causing Alzheimer’s disease and Parkinson’s disease.
+The harmful pollutants when entering the nervous system made up of the brain, nerves and the spinal cord have shown systems causing Alzheimer’s disease and Parkinson’s disease.

 Heart: Circulatory System

 Pumping of the human heart is responsible for the transport of nutrients to the entire body through the blood vessels.
-Talking about one of the common pollutant, Benzene is released during from auto exhausts.
+Talking about one of the common pollutants, Benzene is released from auto exhausts.
 This toxin, Benzene, is linked with the cause of cancer.

-If higher level of pollutants are inhaled during the pregnancy period by the expecting mother such as ozone and carbon monoxide, it may result into low birth rate or congenital heart disease in the fetus.
+If a higher level of pollutants is inhaled during the pregnancy period by the expecting mother such as ozone and carbon monoxide, it may result in a low birth rate or congenital heart disease in the fetus.